What Are the 3 Classifications of Fish?

 Fishes that belong to this class lack paired fins or a stomach.
 Grown-ups and hatchlings have a notochord.

-A notochord is an adaptable bar-like line of cells that offers the principle help for the body of a living being during its undeveloped stage.
+A notochord is an adaptable bar-like line of cells that offers the principal help for the body of a living being during its undeveloped stage.
 A notochord is found in all chordates.

-Additionally, a pineal eye is the third eye before the pineal organ.
-Preparation of eggs happens outside the body.
+Additionally, the pineal eye is the third eye before the pineal organ.
+The preparation of eggs happens outside the body.

 The Lamprey Fish